 After arrival at Camp One, there is time for a little swim in a nearby river, then dinner, and straight to bed.

-Not a lot of energy left in the body after this first long and humid day, I apparently needed to recuperate as I slept almost 12 hours straight!
+Not a lot of energy left in my body after this first long and humid day, I apparently needed to recuperate as I slept almost 12 hours straight!

 Perfect for me, and on day two I felt ready and fresh again for a new day of trekking.